 - You are a Canadian citizen, permanent resident (PR) or non-permanent resident holding a valid work authorization in Canada.

 - Annual household income under $120,000: The annual household income of the applicant (known as the “qualifying income”) must be under this threshold to meet eligibility requirements.
 Qualifying income includes income earned from capital gains, dividends and rental properties, in addition to the employment salary.
+As of May of 2021, people purchasing a home in either Toronto, Vancouver, or Victoria are able to apply for the FHTBI if their household income is under $150,000.

 - You can meet the minimum down payment amount with your savings, withdrawal from RRSP or a non-repayable gift from a relative or family member: As stipulated by the CMHC, the minimum down payment is 5% of the first $500,000 of the total purchase price, and then 10% for any amount above that.
 For instance, on a $600,000 house, the minimum down payment would be (5% of $500,000) + (10% of $100,000) = $35,000.